lucastssb/new-instagram/README.md

 ## 💻 Project

-This app is just a project i made to help me to learn about some flutter's features and new widgets like Hero, Animation controller and others.
+This app is just a project i've made to help me to learn about some flutter's features and new widgets like Hero, Animation controller and others.

 ## :rocket: Technologies